sassoftware/viya4-deployment/CONTRIBUTING.md

 Contributions to this project must be accompanied by a signed [Contributor Agreement](ContributorAgreement.txt).
 You (or your employer) retain the copyright to your contribution; this simply grants us permission to use and redistribute your contributions as part of the project.

+## Code Reviews
+All submissions to this project—including submissions from project members—require review.
+Our review process typically involves performing unit tests, development tests, integration tests, and security scans.

 ## Pull Request Requirement

-## Code reviews
-All submissions to this project—including submissions from project members—require review.
-Our review process typically involves performing unit tests, development tests, integration tests, and security scans using internal SAS infrastructure.
-For this reason, we don’t often merge pull requests directly from GitHub.

-Instead, we work with submissions internally first, vetting them to ensure they meet our security and quality standards.
-We’ll do our best to work with contributors in public issues and pull requests; however, to ensure our code meets our internal compliance standards, we may need to incorporate your submission into a solution we push ourselves.

-This does not mean we don’t value or appreciate your contribution.
-We simply need to review your code internally before merging it.
-We work to ensure all contributors receive appropriate recognition for their contributions, at least by acknowledging them in our release notes.

 ### Conventional Commits
 All pull requests must follow the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/)